Andrew-Pelham/enigma-rpg/docs/SRD_1.3.md

 ## The Basics

 In order to play Enigma, you simply need these rules, some 6 sided dice, pencils, and paper.
 Designate one person as the [*Director*](#the-director), and have them read the rules on running the game.
-You will be telling a story as a group, faciliated by the [*Director*](#the-director).
+You will be telling a story as a group, facilitated by the [*Director*](#the-director).

-## Making an Character
+## Making a Character

 ### The Adventurer Spirit